hammerheim-game/hammerheim-rules/5-warbands.md

 scars and the cynicism that marks a soldier of the army.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 7
-Weapons/Armour: A Sergeant may be equipped with weapons and armour chosen from the Mountainguard Equipment list.
+Weapons/Armor: A Sergeant may be equipped with weapons and armor chosen from the Mountainguard Equipment list.
 Skills: The Averlander Sergeant may choose from Combat, Strength, & Speed, when he gains a new skill.